Skip to content

 This meticulous analysis is what differentiates a natural result from an artificial one.
 In over two decades of experience, I have developed a refined clinical eye for this evaluation, and it is during the consultation that I establish the detailed surgical plan that will guide the entire surgery.

 The surgery lasts between one and a half to two hours when performed in isolation.
-When combined with blepharoplasty or facial lifting, the total time is adjusted according to the associated procedures.
+When combined with blepharoplasty or facial lifting, the total time is adjusted according to the combined procedures.
 I perform the surgery under general anaesthesia or sedation with local anaesthesia, depending on the extent of the procedure and the patient's preference.

 I start with the infiltration of anaesthetic solution with vasoconstrictor in the forehead and scalp region.
 This reduces bleeding and facilitates dissection.
 Next, I make the incisions — usually three in the frontal region and two in the temporal region — all hidden in the hair, approximately two centimetres behind the hair implantation line.